pandalwadsantoshi3-hub/pandalwadsantoshi3-hub/README.md

 ## 👩‍💻 About Me

-🎓 B.Tech Student in Artificial Intelligence & Data Science
+🎓 B.E Student in Artificial Intelligence & Data Science

 📊 Passionate about Data Analytics, Business Intelligence, and Data Visualization.

 💡 I enjoy transforming raw data into meaningful insights through interactive dashboards and data-driven solutions.

-🌱 Currently learning Advanced SQL, Python, and Machine Learning.
+🌱 Currently learning Advanced SQL, Python.

 🎯 Goal: To start my career as a Data Analyst and contribute to solving real-world business problems.